lu-chang-axonic/Amazon_Vine_Analysis/README.md

 For Vine reviews, 36.2% are 5 star reviews.
 For non-Vine reviews, 47.0% are 5 star reviews.

 ## Summary
 In my analysis, I do not see any positivity bias for reviews in the Vine program, as the percentage of 5 star reviews was actually lower in the Vine program.
-To further analyze this, one should look into other level review in terms of a distribution.
+To further analyze this, one should look into other level review in terms of a distribution, as 4 or 3 star could also be deemed as being positive.
 A statistical analysis should be conducted to see if there is a significant difference in between,